hanabi/hanabi.github.io/docs/level-6.md

 ### The Tempo Clue

 - *Tempo Clues* are defined as clues that "get" no new cards.
-Their purpose is to get 1 or more cards played that **already** had a clue on them.
+The purpose of a *Tempo Clue* is to get 1 or more cards played that **already** had a clue on them.
   - If a clue is given to a card that is **already** known to be playable, then that would **not** count as a *Tempo Clue*.
 It would instead be a *Burn Clue* (i.e. a clue that accomplishes nothing).
-- In our group, we do not generally perform *Tempo Clues*, because they do not meet *[Minimum Clue Value Principle](first-principles.md#2-minimum-clue-value-principle)*.
-However, in the following special circumstances, *Tempo Clues* have enough value to justify giving them:
+- As explained in the beginner's guide, we do not typically perform *Tempo Clues*, because they do not meet *[Minimum Clue Value Principle](first-principles.md#2-minimum-clue-value-principle)*.
-  1. When it gets two or more clued cards to play
-  1. When the clued card is not a 5 and it is "out of order" (meaning that it is impossible for a *Prompt* to get the card played)
-  1. When the clued card was *Chop Moved* and it is now playable
-  1. When playing the clued card would "unlock" someone's hand (see the section on *Locked Hands* later on)
-  1. When the clue giver is in a situation that requires them to stall (e.g. the player is *Locked*, etc.)
 - When a *Tempo Clue* touches multiple cards, the focus is on the left-most card.
   - The exception is if one of the cards was previously *Chop Moved*.
 In that case, the focus is on the left-most *Chop Moved* card.
 - If a *Tempo Clue* touches multiple cards, it typically means that all the touched cards are playable.
 See the *Double Tempo Clue* section below.

-- Since they are so inefficient, *Tempo Clues* done outside of the special circumstances listed above are assigned a special meaning.
+#### The Cadence Clue (A Valuable Tempo Clue)

+- In some special situations, *Tempo Clues* have enough value to justify giving them:
+  1. When it gets two or more clued cards to play
+  1. When the clued card is not a 5 and it is "out of order" (meaning that it is impossible for a *Prompt* to get the card played)
+  1. When the clued card was *Chop Moved* and it is now playable
+  1. When playing the clued card would "unlock" someone's hand (see the section on *Locked Hands* later on)
+- If a *Tempo Clue* is given in any of these situations, it is called a *Cadence Clue*.
+- *Cadence Clues* can be given at any time.
+They don't have any special rules associated with them and they are treated in exactly the same way a "normal" *Play Clue* is.

+#### The Stalling Tempo Clue (A Non-Valuable Tempo Clue)

+- If a player gives a *Tempo Clue* that does **not** meet one of the 5 criteria of a *Cadence Clue*, it is treated differently and given a different name.
+- Sometimes, players are in "stalling situations" where it would be illegal for them to discard (like when they have a hand that is completely clued).
+In some specific stalling situations, it is okay to give a *Tempo Clue* that doesn't meet the criteria for a *Cadence Clue*.
+This is called a *Stalling Tempo Clue*.
+Since everyone sees that the player giving the clue was in a stalling situation, they can understand what is going on.
+- For level 8 players, see the *[Allowable Stall Clues](level-8.md#allowable-stall-clues-stall-table)* section.
+If you are lower than level 8, the details are not important right now.
+- Obviously, players are only allowed to give a *Stalling Tempo Clue* in a valid stalling situation.
+If a player gives a *Tempo Clue* that does not meet the criteria for a *Cadence Clue* in an otherwise ordinary situation, then they must be intending to send a deeper message.
 See the *Tempo Clue Chop Moves* section below.

 <br />

 ### The Double Tempo Clue

+- First, see the section on *[Tempo Clues](#the-tempo-clue)*.
 - Typically, when a *Tempo Clue* is given that touches two or more cards, it means that **all** of the cards touched are playable in order from left to right.
 - For example, in a 3-player game:
   - It is the first turn and nothing is played on the stacks.